HomeArticle

 Advertising has always been the business where Tencent has combined with AI most smoothly and achieved the most obvious efficiency improvement.

-In the first quarter of this year, Tencent's advertising revenue grew by nearly 20%, exceeding market expectations.
-The financial report mentioned that this was mainly because it upgraded the AI - driven advertising recommendation model and expanded the closed - loop marketing capabilities within the WeChat ecosystem, thereby improving the advertising effect and increasing the advertising unit price.
-The advertising investment of advertisers in the Internet service, e - commerce, and gaming industries increased particularly significantly.
+In the first quarter of this year, Tencent's advertising revenue exceeded market expectations with a nearly 20% growth rate.
+The financial report mentioned that this was mainly because the AI - driven advertising recommendation model was upgraded, and the closed - loop marketing capabilities within the WeChat ecosystem were expanded, thus improving advertising effectiveness and increasing advertising unit prices.
+The advertising investment from advertisers in the Internet services, e - commerce, and gaming industries increased particularly significantly.

-The financial report shows that the intelligent advertising product matrix Tencent Marketing AIM +, which was put into use in November last year, has covered about 30% of the advertising investment of advertisers and has been widely used among advertisers of mini - games, short dramas, and WeChat stores.
+The financial report shows that Tencent Marketing AIM +, a smart advertising placement product matrix launched in November last year, has covered about 30% of the advertising investment of advertisers and has been widely used among advertisers of mini - games, short dramas, and WeChat mini - stores.

-However, AI brings more than just efficiency improvement to the advertising industry - as Doubao and Qianwen are exploring the combination of Agent and user consumption behavior more deeply, the advertising industry may face a subversive crisis of "entrance transfer" in the future.
+However, AI brings more than just efficiency improvement to the advertising industry.
+As Doubao and Qianwen are exploring the combination of Agent and users' consumption behavior more deeply, the advertising industry may face a subversive crisis of "entrance transfer" in the future.

 During the conference call, an analyst also raised this question.

 Liu Chiping's answer was: "Regarding the advertising issue, there is a fundamental difference between the time users spend consuming content or chatting with friends and the time they spend on e - commerce.
-Because users will actively choose and are willing to spend time watching short videos, listening to music, consuming content, or chatting with friends; generally, users spend time on e - commerce more because they are looking for the lowest price, not because they enjoy the process.
+Because users actively choose and are willing to spend time watching short videos, listening to music, consuming content, or chatting with friends.
+Generally speaking, users spend time on e - commerce mainly because they are looking for the lowest price, not because they enjoy the process.
 So, if AI Agents play a greater role in the price - comparison process in the future, users may spend less time on e - commerce websites.
-It's too early to draw a conclusion on 'how AI will affect our friends in the e - commerce industry' at present, but we don't think this will be a major risk for Tencent for now."
+It's too early to draw a conclusion on 'how AI will affect our friends in the e - commerce industry', but currently, we don't think this will be a major risk for Tencent."

-• AI + Gaming - Already Combining with Gameplay, but "Not Pursuing Margin Expansion"
+• AI + Gaming - Combining with Gameplay, but 'Not Pursuing Margin Expansion'

-The gaming business is also integrating AI.
-Tencent's financial report shows that AI has now entered the R & D and experience links, covering aspects such as 3D assets, picture quality, and NPC interaction.
+The gaming business is also integrating with AI.
+Tencent's financial report shows that AI has now entered the R & D and experience links, covering aspects such as 3D assets, image quality, and NPC interaction.

 The newly launched game "Roco Kingdom: World" in the first quarter is a typical example.
 The NPC battles in this game are mainly driven by reinforcement learning AI.
 On the 9th day after its launch, the number of new users exceeded 30 million, and the average daily active users (DAU) in the first month reached 13 million.

 In addition, AI is also lowering the threshold for game UGC creation.
-The "AI Creation Assistant" built into the Oasis Origin platform of "Peacekeeper Elite" has lowered the threshold for map and gameplay creation to a level that ordinary players can participate in.
-During the Spring Festival in 2026, the DAU of the Oasis Origin platform exceeded 58 million, and the total number of gameplay and maps on the platform exceeded 150,000.
+The "AI Creation Assistant" built into the Oasis Qiyuan platform of "Peacekeeper Elite" has lowered the threshold for map and gameplay creation to a level that ordinary players can participate in.
+During the Spring Festival in 2026, the DAU of Oasis Qiyuan exceeded 58 million, and the total number of gameplay and maps on the platform exceeded 150,000.

-Of course, what the capital market is most concerned about is not only how AI can retain players at the C - end, but more importantly, whether it can change the profit model of the capital - intensive gaming industry.
-Morgan Stanley previously mentioned in a report that AI can cut nearly half of the development costs and is expected to release $22 billion in potential profits for global game manufacturers each year.
+Of course, what the capital market is most concerned about is not only how AI can retain players at the consumer end but also whether it can change the profit model of the capital - intensive gaming industry.
+Morgan Stanley previously mentioned in a report that AI can cut nearly half of the development costs and is expected to release $22 billion in potential profits for global game manufacturers annually.

-"For the gaming business, the current goal of generative AI is mainly to create content more quickly and bring incremental revenue growth," said James Mitchell, Chief Strategy Officer and Senior Executive Vice President of Tencent.
+"For the gaming business, the main goal of generative AI at this stage is still to create content more quickly and bring incremental revenue growth," said James Mitchell, Chief Strategy Officer and Senior Executive Vice - President of Tencent.
 Tencent does not prioritize margin expansion itself.
-"If we do achieve the revenue growth we are seeing now and at the same time keep the relevant costs relatively stable, this combination will naturally lead to higher margins over time.
-But this is not the starting point of this process itself."
+"If we do achieve the revenue growth we are seeing now and can keep the relevant costs relatively stable, this combination will naturally lead to higher margins over time.
+But this is not the starting point of this process."

-In March this year, 36Kr exclusively learned that WeChat, a subsidiary of Tencent, is trying to develop an independent in - house AI model.
-Currently, the AI model has completed the construction of basic capabilities and the naming of internal code names, and is expected to be launched externally in 2026.
+In March this year, 36Kr exclusively learned that WeChat, a product of Tencent, is trying to develop an independent in - house AI model.
+Currently, the basic capabilities of this AI model have been built, and it has been given an internal code name.
+It is expected to be launched externally in 2026.

 As a true super - app, the combination of WeChat and AI has always been one of the most concerned topics in the outside world.

-According to 36Kr, on the one hand, WeChat plans to connect its in - house model to the mini - program ecosystem to support the development of various AI agents; on the other hand, it also hopes to explore application scenarios deeply embedded in the social ecosystem in the future based on the capabilities of the in - house model.
+According to 36Kr, on the one hand, WeChat plans to integrate its in - house model into the mini - program ecosystem to support the development of various AI agents; on the other hand, it also hopes to explore application scenarios deeply embedded in the social ecosystem based on the capabilities of the in - house model.
 For example, based on users' long - term behavior in WeChat, it explores how AI can improve efficiency and user experience within WeChat.

-At present, WeChat seems to be "riding a donkey to look for a horse" - while incubating its own model, WeChat has always been using the Hunyuan model in some products, and it has now been upgraded to Hunyuan 3.
-According to Tencent's consistent policy of "better late than wrong" with WeChat, it's likely that this "donkey" will be ridden for a long time.
+Currently, it seems that WeChat is still "riding a donkey while looking for a horse."
+While incubating its own model, WeChat has been using the Hunyuan model in some products, and it has now been upgraded to Hunyuan 3.
+According to Tencent's consistent principle of "better late than wrong" with WeChat, this "donkey" will probably be ridden for a long time.

 In this plan, mini - programs seem to become something like skills in the future.
 This imagination of "skillfully inheriting the legacy of the Internet era" is also the most attractive part of Tencent + AI.